steamclock/NiceArchitecture/README.md

 In addition to giving examples of how to use all the utilities included in this package, the example project lays out our current preferred app architecture as of Jan 2023.

-This includes sample Services, Repositories, View Models, Views, and some guidance for testing the whole mess.
+This includes sample Services, Repositories, View Models, Views, Coordinators, and some guidance for testing the whole mess.

 ## ContentLoadState

-When creating views, we frequently want to change the state of the view based on the state of the content that view is displaying.
+When managing Views, one of the most important aspects is making sure that our View's state matches what the ViewModel is doing.
+If the user is waiting for something to return from a Service, the View the should reflect this loading state.
+ContentLoadState captures the 4 most basic states we typically want to express to users:

 - Loading: The content is currently loading
-- NoData: The content has loaded successfully, but is empty.
+- NoData: The content has loaded successfully, but is empty
 - HasData: The content has loaded successfully
-- Error: Something's gone wrong
+- Error: Something's gone wrong, typically the error is attached with more details

 ## ObservableVM

-An observable VM provides a skeleton for a view model that manages a view's content, in addition to communicating with repositories and services.
+ObservableVM provides a good starting place for ViewModels to inherit from, and includes a bunch of utilities we usually want when setting up a ViewModel, including:
+- Tracking `ContentLoadState`, along with `bind`/`unbind` calls to manage Views entering/leaving the foreground
+- Capturing and displaying errors through the `ErrorService`

-See our complete [MVVM example project](https://github.com/steamclock/mvvm-ios/) for the full picture.
+See our complete [MVVM example project](https://github.com/steamclock/NiceUtilities/blob/main/mvvm-ios-example/MVVMSample/UI/Posts/PostsViewModel.swift) for an example of how this is implemented.

 ## Stateful View

-StatefulView should be using in combination with `ObservableViewModel`'s `ContentLoadState` to provide a nice starting point for building views that react to their content state.
+StatefulView should be using in combination with `ObservableViewModel`'s `ContentLoadState` to provide a nice starting point for building Views that update their content to reflect the `ContentLoadState`.

 ```
 struct AStatefulView: View {